LGBTQ culture in Mexico: Mass media and other publications

 Singer, songwriter, and arranger Juan Gabriel (b.
 1950) is one of the most popular and respected personalities in contemporary Mexican music.
 However, for years he was excluded from radio and television on account of being gay.
 Mexican singer Chavela Vargas (b.
 1919), has one of the most recognizable voices in popular Mexican music.
 Vargas was faulted for her "obscene behavior", which included flirting with women in the audience and making spectacular entrances on motorcycles.
 In her autobiography, Vargas relates that she never intended to make a cause out of lesbianism, but she never chose to hide it either.

 Cross-dressing actor Francis García (1958–2007) made a successful living portraying females in plays and on television shows.
 Openly bisexual actor Gabriel Romero played one of the first openly gay characters portrayed with dignity on Spanish-language television on 1999 GLAAD Media Award-nominated Telemundo sitcom "Los Beltrán."

 Actor, pop star, and former RBD member Christian Chávez (b.
-1983) came out in March 2007 after a web site posted pictures of the him kissing another man at a 2005 Canadian civil ceremony.
+1983) came out in March 2007 after a web site posted pictures of him kissing another man at a 2005 Canadian civil ceremony.
 The eventual scandal received massive press coverage.
 Chávez told BBC News that he did not "want to keep on lying" and addressed his fans asking them not to judge him for being himself.
 Chávez is one of the few famous Mexican people who are openly gay.

 Famous singer-songwriter Gloria Trevi, known as "Mexico's Madonna", has long supported LGBT people and is considered a gay icon.
 Trevi was quoted as saying she identified with her gay and lesbian fans because "I know what it feels like to be judged, discriminated and rejected."
 Her 2006 single and gay anthem, "Todos me miran" ("Everybody Is Staring at Me") deals with coming out and cross-dressing.
 Trevi said that she was inspired to write the song after listening to a young friend describe the feelings of hurt and alienation when his conservative family discovered he was gay.
 Another gay icon is pop singer Paulina Rubio, who has supported same-sex marriage.
 In late 2008, Rubio criticized actor Eduardo Verastegui for encouraging people to vote "yes" on Proposition 8 in order to ban same-sex marriage in California.

 OHM is currently the only Mexican high-profile gay magazine distributed nationwide.
 Several well-known celebrities have been featured on the cover of the magazine, including actors Gael García and Luis Roberto Guzmán; pop singers Belinda, Ari Borovoy and Christian Chávez; and singer-songwriters Miguel Bosé and Gloria Trevi, among others.
 Mexico's only lesbian magazine, Les Voz, is sold publicly in Mexico City, Guadalajara, and Tijuana.
 Elsewhere in Mexico it is only available by subscription, due to the lack of lesbian-friendly outlets outside these centers.